hashkat/hashkat/docs/tutorial01.md

 You may refer to [**Installation**](http://docs.hashkat.org/en/latest/installation/) for more information on running a simulation for the first time and using the [command line](ttp://docs.hashkat.org/en/latest/commandline/).

-When running this program, you will see something similar to this on the screen:
+When running this program, you will see something similar to this on the screen which shows data at particular points in the simulation:

 |<sub>Simulation Time (min)</sub>|<sub>Users</sub>|<sub>Follows</sub>|<sub>Tweets</sub>|<sub>Retweets</sub>|<sub>Unfollows</sub>|<sub>R</sub>|<sub>Real Time (s)</sub>|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |<sub>9.93e+04</sub>|<sub>1.00e+03</sub>|<sub>1.00e+04</sub>|<sub>0.00e+00</sub>|<sub>0.00e+00(0.00e+00)</sub>|<sub>0.00e+00</sub>|<sub>1.00e-01</sub>|<sub>2.25e+00</sub>|

-This gives a list of data at particular points in your simulation.
-We can see both 'Retweets' and a number beside it in brackets.
-This is the number of 'active' tweets.
-Active tweets are signals that have not yet 'decayed' and are still eligible for retweeting.
+Note we can see both 'Retweets' and a number beside it in brackets.
+This is the number of 'active' tweets, which are signals that have not yet 'decayed' and are eligible to be retransmitted.

-So as we can see, at a simulated time of 99,300 simulated minutes, there were 1,000 agents in the network, 10,000 follows, 0 tweets, 0 retweets, and 0 unfollows.
+We see that at simulated time of 99,300 minutes, there were still 1,000 agents in the network (0 = add_rate), with 10,000 follows, 0 tweets, 0 retweets, and 0 unfollows.
 The cumulative rate function was 0.1, and the real time that elapsed was 2.25 seconds.

 Once the simulation is concluded, output files will be created and the real time elapsed will be displayed on the screen in milliseconds.

 #### Output of a Simple Network

-The simulation creates several output files including:
+The simulation creates several output files in the **hashkat** directory and in a new **output** directory, including:

 `~/hashkat/DATA_vs_TIME`
 `~/hashkat/network_state.dat`